picarrow/hit-match/README.md

 ## 🟧 How To Use
 ***Tampering with the files of Hit Match in any way that is not described in the following section can jeopardize compatibility between packs.***

-&nbsp;&nbsp;&nbsp;&nbsp;Hit Match contains one entity-type tag and three function tags that may be overridden.
+&nbsp;&nbsp;&nbsp;&nbsp;Hit Match contains one entity-type tag and four function tags that may be overridden.
 For a data pack to override these tags, it must create these function tags within itself, keeping the namespace as `hit_match`.
 In the overrides for these tags, it is crucial that the JSON key `replace` is set to `false`.
 This ensures that the members of these overrides are appended beside, rather than replacing, existing members that have been added by other packs.